 When else are you going to get the chance to see a 400-year-old mummy?

-Around 12 miles south of the main town, you’ll find a village located 200 years off the main road where you can visit with the centuries old mummy.
+Around 12 miles south of the main town, you’ll find a village located 200 years off the main road where you can visit with the centuries-old mummy.

 Look Around Town

-That might not sound like such a wonder, but when the town is as different as Wamena is – it’s worth your while.
+That might not sound like such a wonderful, but when the town is as different as Wamena is – it’s worth your while.
 You’ll come across traditional grass huts near the outer suburbs mixing among newer structures with metal roofs.

 On the bridge across the Baliem River, you can people watch for a while.
 You’ll see locals washing clothes, swimming, fishing, and even digging out gravel.
 You might even spot some Dani and Yali tribespeople on their way to town to buy or sell in the markets nearby the bridge.